Lithium Cobalt Oxide

 LFP batteries have a lower operating voltage per cell than other common lithium ion batteries, which means that you might need more of them if you need a specific voltage.
 As a reminder, voltage measures how much pressure drives the electrons from one electrode to the other, and thus, how much work can be done by a circuit.

 This means that LFP technology is not a one-size-fits-all solution.
 For heavy transport needs, LFP may not be as useful as cobalt-based batteries, since a higher workload may be needed.
-Look no further than Tesla’s semi, which will use nickel-cobalt-aluminum based 4680 cells.
+Look no further than Tesla’s semi, which are rumored to eventually use nickel-cobalt-aluminum based 4680 cells.

 LFP Batteries Are Simply Heavier

 Related to their lower energy density, LFP batteries often need to be bigger - and heavier - than their NCA or NMC cousins.
-This can reduce efficiency in an EV and possibly cause more wear on tires.
+This can reduce efficiency in an EV and possibly cause more wear on tires that are not heavy duty.

 Will Your Next EV Have An LFP Battery?